sjackman/thesis/redcedar.md

 | Fragmented                   |  6.5%   |    94 |
 | Missing                      | 39.6%   |   570 |
 | **Total**                    |  100%   | 1,440 |

+# Conclusion

+This preliminary draft assembly of the western redcedar genome is one of one only two conifer genome assemblies to report a scaffold N50 measured in megabases: 2.51 Mbp for the improved sugar pine assembly [@Neale_2017] and 2.31 Mbp for this western redcedar assembly.
+Both of these assemblies employed a hybrid assembly of short reads and linked reads to assemble a highly contiguous draft assembly of a multi-gigabase conifer genome.
+They demonstrate an impressive level of contiguity achieved using only high-throughput sequencing, and exemplify an economical strategy for future sequencing projects of large plant genomes.

 # References